 Question 4: In case of limited storage space for QoE reports at the UE, is there any preference from the OAM side on which QoE reports should be reported and which should be discarded, e.g. is there a principle that newer or older reports are more useful for the network?

 SA4 reply: In SA4’s understanding, the QoE reports have to be discarded due to the limited storage space.
 The old or latest QoE reports may be discarded accordingly.
-It depends on the views from SA5 since the OAM related issue is fully under the scope of SA5
+It depends on the views from SA5 since the OAM related issue is fully under the scope of SA5.

+Regarding the general issue of buffering of QoE reports in MBS: While QoE handling for 5G MBS is still not specified, SA4 notes that for the existing non-5G (e)MBMS service (as specified in TS 26.346), the application will send QoE reports also during the session (and possibly resuming to RRC_CONNECTED state) if periodic reporting interval has been specified in the QoE configuration (see TS 26.346, clause 8.3.2.1).
+If no periodic reporting interval has been specified, only a single QoE report covering the complete session is sent after the end of the session.

 2 Actions